AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 1) Open the Command Palette (Ctrl + Shift + P) in VS Code.

-2) Search and select 'PostgreSQL: Add Connection'
+2) Type 'PostgreSQL' in front of the carrot, and select 'PostgreSQL: Add Connection' when it shows up in the list.
+Then the command palette will start prompting you for the connection information.

 ![enter image description here](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image3.png)